shreyagopal/LSTM-Autoencoder-for-Network-Anomaly-Detection/README.md

 # Project Instructions

-In this project, you will combine what you have learned in the previous two sections to create and train an LSTM-based autoencoder to detect anomalies in the KDD99 network traffic dataset.
-For this task, you should use the same encoding technique as that of the model presented in Section 4.
-As for the architecture of the LSTM autoencoder, you can use the one presented in Section 5.
-However, feel free to explore other architectures as well.
+In this project, we will create and train an LSTM-based autoencoder to detect anomalies in the KDD99 network traffic dataset.
+For this task, you should use the

 Note that KDD99 does not include timestamps as a feature.
 The simplest approach to making these discrete datapoints into time-domain data is to assume that each datapoint occurs at the timestep immediately after the previous datapoint.
 However, more sophisticated approaches